What's Accounts Receivable Turnover — And How Automation Can Help

 As your business grows, keeping track of these numbers becomes crucial.
 After all, accounts receivable plays a key role in how businesses operate.
 Changes in your DSO can signal bigger shifts in your company's health — that's why assessing business health and performance through DSO impact matters so much.

-Challenges in Traditional A/R Processes
+Challenges in Traditional Accounts Receivable Processes

 Let's break down what's slowing things down: